techreturners/laptop_setup_instructions/introduction_to_course.md

 1. Setting up your laptop
 2. What is Code?
 3. Personal and Study skills for success
+4. The Unix Operating System and command line
-4. Introduction to JavaScript
+5. Introduction to JavaScript
-5. Problem Solving with JavaScript
+6. Problem Solving with JavaScript
+7. HTML & CSS Recap
+8. Running code on our computers
+9. Final JavaScript exercise
-6. Additional optional resources
+10. Additional optional resources
-7. Getting involved in the tech community
+11. Getting involved in the tech community

 ## 1.Setting up your laptop

-For the course, you will need to have access to a laptop running a **Unix-based operating system** or a **Windows Operating System with bash shell command line tool installed**.
+For the course, and from section 4 onwards of the Pre-Journey Into Tech, you will need to have access to a laptop running a **Unix-based operating system**.
 You can read a little bit more about the history of the Unix operating system [here](https://www.howtogeek.com/182649/htg-explains-what-is-unix/).

-The **bash shell command line tool**, available on Windows 10, allows you to use a unix-like environment from within a Windows PC.
+Mac laptops run an operating system called MacOS which is derived from the Unix operating system, so this is fine, however if you have a Windows operating system we ask you to install an additional operating system called Ubuntu, which is Unix-based.

 #### Why Unix?